"There are/were never enough engineers"

 ...up to modern times

 NATO's member states responded with the Readiness Action Plan at the 2014 Wales Summit and tasked enhanced advance planning towards emerging threats as required.
-NATO's level of ambition as stated in the Political Guidance 2015, with the renewed emphasis on deterrence and collective defence, set the requirement of the full range of strong, credible and usable conventional forces and capabilities to deter any aggression and, when necessary, effectively defend against any threats.
+NATO's level of ambition as stated in the Political Guidance 2015 - with the renewed emphasis on deterrence and collective defence - set the requirement of the full range of strong, credible and usable conventional forces and capabilities to deter any aggression and, when necessary, effectively defend against any threats.

 Future Challenges

-It's up to NATO to set the requirements and the nations to provide the capabilities.
-But these capabilities cannot be bought off the shelves.
-Although nations committed themselves with the Wales Defence Investment Pledge, nations will not be able to close military engineering capability gaps in the short term as urgently required.
-Solutions as Framework Nation Concept, unfortunately no MILENG Cluster at the time being foreseen, or common funded Capability Packages should be considered.
-The challenge remains that military engineering is not a planning domain in NDPP and its counter-mobility and mobility capabilities are not assessed as main or priority shortfall areas by the relevant NATO Military Authorities.
+It's up to NATO to set the requirements, and to the nations to provide the capabilities.
+It's not just a matter of purchasing capabilities 'off the shelf'.
+Although nations committed to the Wales Defence Investment Pedge, closing the military engineering capability gaps urgently required will be challenging.
+Possible solutions such as the Framework Nation Concept (in which unfortunately no MILENG cluster was planned), or common Capability Packages should be explored.
+It should, however, be noted that military engineering is not a planning domain in NDPP, and its counter-mobility and mobility capabilities are not recognized as priority shortfall areas by relevant NATO Military Authorities.
+STRATCOM and CYBER capabilities won't be sufficient in helping troops cross rivers, won't stop a (conventional) attacking force in a combined arms operation, ...
+The combat engineer's role cannot be replace with buzz words.

-"There are never enough engineers" for the benefit of NATO and its member states.
+"There are never enough engineers" ... for the benefit of NATO and its member states.